 Awesome Stress Busting Tip # 1 RELAX!
 I know that sounds much easier than it really can be however if you are stressed your family will be too.
-Take a ‘time out’, have a coffee and stop beating up on yourself.
-No-one is perfect and no-one can be.
+Take a ‘time out’, have a coffee and stop beating up on yourself.16 Tips On Everyday Living With A Dyslexic Child so No-one is perfect and no-one can be.
 It is important to recognise when you are becoming frustrated or stressed and therefore CHANGE whatever activity you are doing.
 A frustrated mind just can’t cope – it will go into overwhelm.

 Awesome Stress Busting Tip # 2 There are some things you can do to make homework sessions easier.
 Sit on your child’s left hand side.
 When you talk to you child, talk to their left ear.
 Read what they have to do to them then ask them to tell you what they need to do.
 Encourage your child to have a go even if they don’t think they can do it.
 Tell them that attempting the work is the most important thing; being right or correct isn’t.

 Awesome Stress Busting Tip #3 Allow your child some “down time” after school and before homework.
 Encourage them to play outside, have a healthy snack or talk to you about things that interest them (not anything to do with school).
 If you can, have some questions prepared for them that centre around the topics of their interests – be interested in their interests!
 All of these different after school activities will help your child de-stress and calm their mind.